aerosec/jetset_engine/README.md

 Some tips:
 - You may want to see what events are being communicated between the engine and qemu; for this, print out the msg variable in `jetset_engine/qmp_channel.py`
-- Points to avoid during symbolic exploration can be set in `jetset_server.py`